TEVKY/TEVKY/README.md

 ## 👋 Intro

 Hi there!
-My name is Stephen and I'm a Datacenter Ops Engineer based in Central USA 🇺🇸.
+My name is Stephen and I'm a Production Operations Engineer based in Central USA 🇺🇸.
 I primarily build for Linux systems and I also do some front-end web development.

 ## 🥷 Where to find me.
 - [Website](https://sventhebright.com)